Cbsoftware/PressureNet-SDK/README.md

 Usage
 --------

+Simple steps to get started with the SDK are presented here.
+Full documentation is in the docs/ folder.
+We also provide a [full Example project](https://github.com/Cbsoftware/pressureNET-SDK-Example) that uses the SDK and simplified code to help you get started.

 All interaction with the pressureNET SDK will be done through the CbService class.
-The only necessary step is to start the service by creating an Intent and calling startService:
+Start the service by creating an Intent and calling startService:

     Intent intent  = new Intent(getApplicationContext(), CbService.class);
     startService(intent);